 Two huge banyan trees mark the holy site of Wat Aham, once the residence of the Supreme Patriarch of Lao Buddhism.
 The temple was built in 1818 on the site of a much older temple dating from 1527.

 A temple combines the worship of guardian spirits and Buddhism

 Despite a relatively simple façadewith porches and overlapping roofs, the interior is bright and colorful.
-The pillars and beams are painted red and gold, and walls are covered with murals depicting Buddhist doctrines.
-The Wat Aham also houses some wooden masks which are used for the famous "mask dances" performed during Lunar New Year in Laos.
+The pillars and beams are painted red and gold, and the walls are covered with murals depicting Buddhist doctrines.
+The Wat Aham also houses some wooden masks that are used for the famous "mask dances" performed during the Lunar New Year in Laos.

 1-to-1 Service | Reply within 24hrs | Expert's Advice

 SUBSCRIBE TO WIN A FREE TOUR

 Subscribe to our newsletter for a chance to win a free 8-day Greece and Turkey tour!
 And more insider travel news, exclusive offers, and inspiration will be sent straight to your inbox.